 The Sexual Violence Prevention and Support Centre is a place where a student, staff or faculty member who has been affected by sexual violence can go to receive support and information, learn about what options are available to them, and if they choose, make a report to the University.
 The Centre has a location on all three campuses.
 On the St. George campus, the Centre is located at 702 Spadina Avenue.

-To access supports contact the Centre by telephone at 416-978-2266 are via e-mail at thesvpcentre@ utoronto.ca.
-For further information, please visit the University of Toronto's Safety website at www. safety.utoronto.ca/.
+To access supports contact the Centre by telephone at 416-978-2266.
+For further information, please visit the University of Toronto's Safety website at www.safety.utoronto.ca/.

 OFFICE OF THE UNIVERSITY OMBUDSPERSON